debkbanerji/Simple-Player/README.md

 Simple Player

-A suite of rainmeter skins that function as music players for one's desktop.
+A suite of Rainmeter skins that function as music players for one's desktop.